PRECISION INSIGHTS

 Review the project questions

-Receive the source list template and reporting format
+Receive source list template, reporting template, invoice template

 Confirm understanding with your mentor before starting